AVC Men's Volleyball Champions League

 The AVC Men's Volleyball Champions League is an annual continental club volleyball competition organised by the Asian Volleyball Confederation (AVC), and contested by Asia and Oceania's top-division volleyball clubs.
 It is the most prestigious club competition in Asia and Oceanian volleyball, played by the national league champions (and, for some nations, one or more runners-up) of their national federations.

-Introduced in 1999 as the AVC Cup Men's Club Volleyball Tournament, the competition rebranded as Asian Men's Club Volleyball Championship in 2004.
+Introduced in 1999 as the AVC Cup Men's Club Tournament, the competition rebranded as Asian Men's Club Volleyball Championship in 2004.
 It was rebranded again in 2025 to its current name.

 Despite its name implying a league format, the competition is structured as a tournament featuring 12 elite clubs from across Asia and Oceania.
 The champion and runner-up of the competition earn qualification for the prestigious FIVB Men's Volleyball Club World Championship.

 The most successful club in the competition is Paykan Tehran with a total of eight titles.
 Iran's teams have been dominating the tournament by winning 17 times, the most for any nation.
-The current Asian club champions are Al-Rayyan Sports Club from Qatar, who defeated Osaka Bluteon from Japan (3–0) in the 2025 final.
+The current Asian club champions are Jakarta Bhayangkara Presisi from Indonesia, who defeated Foolad Sirjan Iranian from Iran (3–0) in the 2026 final.